hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 - Increase Youtube page views by refreshing browser page [code](https://github.com/data-projects-archive/Python-examples/blob/3d4ee06249cf5697c72bae4e2732e814dde97dec/get_youtube_view.py)

 Please find another system/ another parameter from the system, which you can cheat using similar tricks.

+### Bonus: A Facebook timeline bot

+Imagine you have a crush on someone.
+You follow every posts from her and clicks "like" as soon as you see it.
+You decide that, you shall be the first one to like her every post even when she posts at mid night.
+Since you need adequate sleep as a human being, your buddy laptop agrees to help.
+However, the laptop needs to know what to do in an exact/ step-by-step manner.
+Now you tell it in the computer's language, i.e. Python, in our exercise.
+Use browser emulation to:

+* Open Facebook
+* Find input boxes for userrname and password and key in the right information.
+* Submit and login
+* Read the posts in the timeline
+* Check if any post is from her
+* If so, click "like"
+* Repeat the above steps every 1 minute

 ## Related Readings